On Information Controls: A continuous time information control problem

 where $\a, \b$ are either uniformly Lipschitz continuous in $\cX$ under the uniform norm, or piecewise constant in the sense that $\a(t, \cX_{[0,t]})= \sum_{i=0}^{n-1} \a(t_i, \cX_{[0,t_i]})1_{[t_i, t_{i+1})}(t)$ for some partition $0=t_0<\cdots<t_n=T$, and similarly for $\b$. \end{example}

 As the name suggests, the (H*)-hypothesis is closely related to the (H)-hypothesis, which is widely used in the literature (cf. \cite{BY, DM, EJY, Kusuoka}): \begin{itemize} \item[] {\bf (H)-hypothesis:} Any square integrable $\dbG$-martingale is an $\dbF$-martingale.
-Equivalently, for any $t$, $\cF_t$ and $\cG_T$ are conditionally independent, conditional on $\cG_t$. \end{itemize} The following result is obvious. \begin{lemma} Assume $\dbG$ satisfies the (H*)-hypothesis.
-Then, for any $t$, $\cG_T \vee \cF^t_T$ and $\cF_t$ are conditionally independent, conditional on $\cG_t$.
-In particular, (H*)-hypothesis implies (H)-hypothesis. \end{lemma}
+Equivalently, for any $t$, $\cF_t$ and $\cG_T$ are conditionally independent, conditional on $\cG_t$. \end{itemize}